 Trooper Charles Stanley Hirst, 7914061, 12th Royal Lancers, Royal Armoured Corps.

-Charles Stanley Hirst was born in Ossett in early 1912, the son of Nelson Hirst and his wife Amy Beatrice Hepworth, who married in the Spring of 1910 in Ossett.
+Charles Stanley Hirst was born in Batley in early 1912, the son of Nelson Hirst and his wife Amy Beatrice Hepworth, who married on May 17th 1910 in Holy Trinity CHurch, Batley Carr.
 Charles was the eldest of five children.

-Charles Stanley Hirst married Vera Smith, of Ossett in 1938 ad there were possibly three children: Pauline, born in 1940 and twins, Barry and Shirley Hirst, born in 1942.
+Charles Stanley Hirst married Vera Smith, of Ossett in 1938 and there were possibly three children: Pauline, born in 1940 and twins, Barry and Shirley Hirst, born in 1942.

 The 12th Lancers served as an armoured car regiment equipped with the Morris CS9, during the 1940 campaign in France and Flanders, playing a key part in shielding the retreat to Dunkirk.
 The Lancers landed in Port Tewfik, Egypt, in November 1941 and were attached to the 1st Armoured Division until July 1942.